 Clinical signs in sheep

 Three clinical forms are seen in sheep – acute, subacute and chronic fascioliasis.
 Which form occurs depends on the level of infection and the period over which they are ingested.
-Recent milder winters and wetter summers have seen changes patterns in parasite epidemiology and reported disease with earlier seasonal reports of acute disease.
+Recent milder winters and wetter summers have seen changing patterns in parasite epidemiology and reported disease with earlier seasonal reports of acute disease.
 Signs of disease include weight loss, scouring, bottle jaw and fatalities.
 Each form of disease will need different treatment so speak to your veterinary surgeon for advice.

 Clinical signs in cattle